isomerpages/moe-marsilingpri/_cca/Visual and Performing Arts/Choir.md

 Singapore's largest non-competitive choral festival.
 The festival aims to create meaningful choral music-making experiences for all its participants and performers.
-Other than performing, our students also interacted with other primary school Choirs at the Choral Exchange.
+Other than performing, our students also interacted with other primary school choirs at the Choral Exchange.
 It was a memorable music-making experience for the Choir.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Choir__Table_on_Voices_of_Singapore_Festival.png">